Snowda/MPU9250/README.md

 Disclaimer:
 ===============

 I was not expecting this much attention this early in developement honestly.

-Most of this code is incomplete and broken.
-This will change in the coming weeks but for now I just ask to be either patient, or fork it.
+A large portion of this code is incomplete and broken.
+For now I just ask to be either patient, or fork it.

 Also, while I will now be reviewing the license agreement, the end result will both be allowed for private and public usage, just don't hold me to any commercial support.

-With this in mind I will glady accept pull requests fixes etc. as I do like to end up with good code.
+With this in mind please submit any pull requests and I will glady accept them once tested as I do like to end up with good code.